-The following people will be eligible to apply with no test of financial resources carried out (i.e. the grant is not means tested):
+Therefore, the following people will be eligible to apply with no test of financial resources carried out:

 A check will be carried out as to whether any relevant grants have been paid previously to ensure that not more than £3,000 plus fees plus VAT is given in any three year period.
 The Local Authority cannot pay for the same adaptations/work twice.